bdteel/Desperado/README.md

 # Desperado
 Game made with art and animation help from Max.
+Size of zip: 25.6MB Size after unzipping: 38MB

-You can download the Desperado folder for the game and then start the .exe file.
+After downloading the code, navigate to the Desperado folder and run the .exe file/

 For code, see rest of folders, they are labeled.